 What will I have to purchase once my kit arrives?

-You will need to buy two bricks, two sheets of 3/4 in plywood, and three 10' 2x4s.
+You will need to buy two bricks, two sheets of 3/4 in plywood, and four 10' 2x4s.
 You will also need a fixed base router.
 We recommend the Ridgid R22002 or the AEG MF 1400 KE if you are based in the EU.
 Lumber dimensions are not critical, 18mm plywood and metric sized lumber will work perfectly.

 What’s the best way for me to get in touch with someone from the Maslow team?